Small stellated dodecahedron: Construction and properties

-Images
+The dual polyhedron of a small stellated dodecahedron is the great dodecahedron which shares the same number of vertices, edges, and faces.

-In art
+In art and popular cultures

-A small stellated dodecahedron can be seen in a floor mosaic in St Mark's Basilica, Venice by Paolo Uccello circa 1430.
+Small stellated dodecahedra can be seen in antiquity, as in Johannes Kepler's Harmonices Mundi, and a floor mosaic in Paolo Uccello's St Mark's Basilica c.
+1430.
 The same shape is central to two lithographs by M. C. Escher: Contrast (Order and Chaos) (1950) and Gravitation (1952).